nationalarchives/tdr-antivirus/README.md

 ## Test files bucket terraform

-In the terraform directory are some terraform files which are used to create the bucket `tdr-antivirus-test-files-mgmt`.
+In the terraform directory there are some terraform files which are used to create the bucket `tdr-antivirus-test-files-mgmt`.
 This bucket is used to store the files against which we run a periodic check of any new yara rules.
 This should almost never need to be updated.